HomeGuidesAPI ReferenceRelease notes

 Connect to a GCP source

-When integrating a GCP source, you'll require specific information pertaining to your storage bucket:
+When integrating a GCP source, you'll need specific information about your storage bucket:

-• PubSub topic name - To keep the platform in sync with the designated bucket, configure a Google Cloud Pub/Sub topic.
-Our system will watch this topic to detect any new files that are uploaded.
+• PubSub topic name: To keep the platform in sync with your bucket, configure a Google Cloud Pub/Sub topic.
+Our system will monitor this topic for new file uploads.

-• Service account key - A file in JSON format that contains credentials for your GCP service account, necessary for authentication and authorization.
+• Service account key: A JSON file containing credentials for your GCP service account, required for authentication and authorization.

 📘